jbjorne/TEES/JariSandbox/ComplexPPI/Source/Release/readme.txt

 4.4 Re-training the system

 If you modify the training data (such as using a new parse) or use a new dataset, you must retrain the system.
 For retraining, use src/Pipelines/BioNLP09Train.py.
 The re-training proceeds in two steps.
 First, one SVM model is created for each trigger and edge c-parameter to be tested.
 Then, using these models, triplets of trigger c-parameter, edge c-parameter and recall booster parameter are tested in the three-dimensional search space to determine the optimal parameter combination.
 The program will print evaluation results for all combinations on screen.
-Output is also stored for later use in a file called log.txt in the output directory.
+This output is also stored for later use in a file called log.txt in the output directory.

 The program has several options.
 Options "-e" and "-r" are used to to define your training and testing files.
 The SVM uses training data to learn its classification principles, and testing data for determining the optimal regularization parameter c.
 Both files are in Interaction XML format, more information on which can be found in section 5.